 By 1987, Madonna was an international superstar.
 Everything the singer touched, it seemed, turned to gold.
-Having already made a well-received supporting turn in the indie film, Desperately Seeking Susan, it only made sense that that the time had come for the Material Girl to take a turn as leading lady.
+Having already made a well-received supporting appearance in the indie film, Desperately Seeking Susan, it only made sense that that the time had come for the Material Girl to take a run as leading lady.

 While the lead single from the movie's soundtrack, Madonna's own "Who's That Girl," was a #1 hit, the movie followed Shanghai Surprise as another critical and commercial flop for the singer.
-Despite an onslaught of pre-release hype and promotion, Who's That Girl barely made it into the weekend's top 10 for box office returns with a meager $2.5 million haul.
+Despite an onslaught of pre-release hype and promotion, Who's That Girl, released August 7, 1987, barely made it into the weekend's top 10 for box office returns with a meager $2.5 million haul.
 Adding insult to injury, the movie was even bested by a re-release of Disney's Snow White and the Seven Dwarves.

 Even while the movie was tanking, Madonna's "Who's That Girl" World Tour was a smashing success, packing stadiums around the globe and generating $25 million in ticket sales.